Frequently Asked Questions about International Relations

 How Do I Gain Admission to the International Relations Program?

 Students are admitted to the Program only after the successful completion of first-year prerequisites and only after meeting the stipulated grade standards.
 All students must complete a statement of interest.
-Those selected will be invited to attend an information session, arranged through the office of the International Relations Program.

 What Other Programs Might I Consider in Combination with the International Relations Program or as an Alternative?